ZeRo0k/EGT309_Project_TeamMAL/README.md

 ✅ **Merge & Conflict Resolution** – Conflicts were handled using **interactive rebasing** or **manual resolution** before merging.

 ✅ **Issue Tracking** – GitHub **Issues** were used for tracking bugs, improvements, and module-specific discussions.

-📂 **Additional Documentation:**
-A separate document contains **Git commands, outputs, and troubleshooting steps**, structured similarly to the **EGT309 Labs instructions**, serving as a technical reference.